A business entity is an association that employs economic inputs or resources to provide customers with services or goods in exchange for money.

 Planning to start your own business?
 Congratulations on starting your new journey as an entrepreneur!
-Entrepreneurs like you are truly fueling the economy.
-Since businesses come in a variety of types and forms of ownership, the most common question among entrepreneurs is what type of business I should form?
-Certainly, the confusion surrounding this question hinders many business ventures before even starting.
+Entrepreneurs like you are truly fuelling the economy.
+Since businesses take various forms of ownership, the most common question among entrepreneurs is what type of business I should form?
+Certainly, the confusion surrounding this question hinders many business ventures before even start.

-So take notes since this one is crucial to the foundation of your new business.
-Let us study in deep about one of such businesses – “Sole Proprietorship”.
+Take notes because this is crucial to the foundation of your new business.
+Let us take a critical look at one of such businesses – “Sole Proprietorship”.

 What is a Sole Proprietorship?